open-contracting-extensions/ocds_finance_extension/README.md

 Adds fields to disclose the financing of the whole process and its individual contracts.

 Sometimes, particularly in the case of Public Private Partnerships, contracts are financed using a range of instruments, including loans, grants, share issues and so-on.
 This information can be updated over the lifetime of the contract.
+In other cases, the whole contracting process is financed by some of these instruments.

 ## Legal context